-The edge is emerging as the next new frontier in data processing and management.
-It moves the computing process to the “edge” of the network—its closest possible proximity to end users and their devices—to reduce latency and optimize infrastructure bandwidth allocation.
+The edge is emerging as the next new frontier in information management, especially in the data hungry age of AI.
+Edge computing moves data processing to the closest possible proximity to end users and their devices—to reduce latency and optimize infrastructure bandwidth allocation.

 This is fast becoming a competitive imperative in a world marked by a demand for real-time information, hyper-relevant experiences, and remote and decentralized business operations.

-As Forbes Technology Council member Bruce Kornfeld recently wrote in his 2023 edge computing trends summary: “Running all applications in the cloud is no longer an option due to cost, latency and uptime constraints.”
+As Forbes Technology Council member Bruce Kornfeld wrote in his edge computing trends summary: “Running all applications in the cloud is no longer an option due to cost, latency and uptime constraints.”

 Still, the edge can’t support large-scale operations on its own.
 To achieve optimal flexibility and agility without sacrificing compute or storage capacity, smart organizations holistically integrate cloud and edge strategies.